Chao-Xi/jxazurebook/docs/az305/6za305_summary.md

 #### **Benefits**

-1. **Centralized Log Management**: Collect and analyze data from multiple sources, both on- premises and in the cloud, in a centralized location.
+1. **Centralized Log Management**: Collect and analyze data from multiple sources, both on-premises and in the cloud, in a centralized location.
-2. **Powerful Analytics:** Utilize the Kusto Query Language (KQL) to run advanced analytics on large amounts of fast-streaming data in real time.
+2. **Powerful Analytics:** Utilize the **Kusto Query Language (KQL)** to run advanced analytics on large amounts of fast-streaming data in real time.
 3. **Custom Dashboards**: Create custom dashboards and visualizations to display real-time data and trends.
-4. **Integration**: Seamless integration with other Azure services and Microsoft solutions, such as Power Bl and Azure Automation.
+4. **Integration**: Seamless integration with other Azure services and Microsoft solutions, such as Power BI and Azure Automation.
 5. **Alerting**: Set up alerts based on specific criteria to proactively identify and respond to potential issues before they affect your users.

-### Log Analytics Workspaces
+### 1-7 Log Analytics Workspaces

 **Log Analytics workspace** is a unique environment for Azure Monitor log data